ayoubkx/image-classifier/README.md

 We recommend students install Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 #### Run
-In a terminal or command window, navigate to the top-level project directory / (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory and run one of the following commands:

 ipython notebook Image Classifier Project.ipynb or